Nikolas Cruz: 2022

 The defense team for Cruz rested their case on September 14, 2022.
 The prosecution's rebuttal began on September 27, 2022, and ended on September 29, 2022.
 Cruz's Google and YouTube search history were presented to the court, showing searches of child pornography, rape, racism, Nazism, misogyny and killing animals.
 Closing arguments were delivered on October 11, 2022.

 On October 13, 2022, the jury recommended that Cruz be sentenced to life imprisonment without the possibility of parole.
 While the jury found that the state had proven beyond a reasonable doubt the aggravating factors on all counts, they were not unanimous on whether the aggravating factors outweighed the mitigating factors.
 (Note: According to the jury foreman, nine out of twelve jurors recommended the death penalty.)

 Nearly all of the murdered victims' families expressed anger and extreme disappointment toward the verdict, stating in their victim impact statements that he deserved the death penalty.
 Other points of contention from the victims were the perceived improper conduct of Cruz's lawyers during the trial as well as the unanimity required by Florida law to impose the death penalty as opposed to a majority vote.
 Florida governor Ron DeSantis, who also criticized the jury's recommendation, called for changes to the law.
 In April 2023, DeSantis signed a bill allowing juries to recommend the death penalty in capital cases on an 8–4 vote, among other measures.

 On November 2, 2022, Cruz was sentenced to 34 consecutive life sentences without the possibility of parole, one each for the total number of victims murdered and wounded by Cruz.

 2024

-In June 2024, Cruz settled a civil lawsuit with shooting victim Anthony Borges, granting Borges rights to Cruz's name so that Cruz cannot grant interviews or make any agreement with film producers or authors without Borges' permission.
-Borges' lawyer said the objective was to take power and control from Cruz so he "cannot inflict further torture on his victims from jail."
+In June 2024, Cruz settled a civil lawsuit with shooting victim Anthony Borges, granting Borges rights to Cruz's name so that Cruz cannot grant interviews or make any agreement with film producers or authors without Borges's permission.
+Borges's lawyer said the objective was to take power and control from Cruz so he "cannot inflict further torture on his victims from jail".
 Cruz also agreed to posthumously donate his brain to science.

+In August 2024, parents of murdered students Luke Hoyer, Alaina Petty, and Meadow Pollack, each reached $50 million settlements with Cruz while wounded student Maddy Wilford agreed to a $40 million settlement.

+Post conviction

+Cruz's location within the Florida Department of Corrections remains a mystery.
+The State of Florida has refused to disclose Cruz's location.
+The South Florida Sun Sentinel reported that "Cruz's own lawyers said the jury's act of mercy stood in stark contrast to the defendant's own actions at the school, but some family members of the victims openly wished for the gunman's fellow inmates to do what the state now cannot — make Cruz pay for his crimes with his life."